SANE stands for Sexual Assault Nurse Examiner. A SANE is a nurse with specialized training to aid survivors of sexual violence.

 Yes, the Crisis Center has a SANE Nurse on call 24 hours a day/ 7days a week.

 Why should I use the Crisis Center's SANE Nurse?

 The Crisis Center’s SANE Nurse provides individualized care in a private facility away from the hustle and bustle of a busy emergency room.
 By utilizing the SANE program, the amount of time spent for examination and treatment can be reduced significantly.
 The SANE Nurse will perform an exam to collect evidence and check you out physically.
 This procedure is called a “sexual assault forensic exam”.
 The sooner you have an exam after the rape, the more accurate the evidence will be.
-Medications will also be given to you to help prevent transmission of disease.
+Medications are also available to help prevent transmission of disease.
 You will be given information about where to go for medical follow up and what to do.